 There are few activities cozier than curling up in front of the fireplace on a brisk late-autumn or mid-winter day.
-A fireplace is one of the most sought-after home features, and many buyers are willing to increase their bid on a home if it comes with a fireplace.
+A fireplace is one of the most sought-after home features, and many buyers are willing to increase their bid for a home if it comes with a fireplace.

-Though many people believe an old-fashioned wood-burning fireplace is the only way to go, the truth is that modern gas fireplaces provide the same comfort and charm with better efficiency, safety and cleanliness.
+Though many people believe an old-fashioned wood-burning fireplace is the only way to go, the truth is that modern gas fireplaces provide the same comfort and charm with better efficiency, safety, and cleanliness.

 Here’s what you need to know about today’s gas fireplace offerings:

 The first gas fireplaces were unconvincing replicas of the traditional wood-burning fireplace, with obviously faux logs and small blue flames.
 But these are no longer the norm.
 Today’s gas fireplaces look and feel like the real deal, with logs nearly identical to firewood and orange flames that flicker like last summer’s campfire.
 But unlike last summer’s campfire, the gas version is much easier to set up and control – making it a safer option, especially for families with pets or children.

 Building a wood fire requires a skill set only obtained through trial and error.
 First, there’s the tinder, perhaps taken from a pile of old newspapers; then the kindling, carefully stacked atop your paper.
 Then comes the meat of the fire, those big logs that will ignite only when perfectly dry and well-constructed.

 On the other hand, a gas fire only requires a single action: the press of a button, or the flick of a switch.
 It’s as easy as turning on the light – or turning it off so you can appreciate the glow of your stress-free fire.